Foreign Language Testing

 https://academicaffairs.chss.gmu.edu/ugradpolicies/ugpolicies/flexemption

 The Department of Modern and Classical Languages (MCL) does not award credits for our language waiver tests.
-For passing one of our language waiver tests (placed beyond all 200 levels of a language), students who have a foreign language requirement for their major will instead receive a language waiver (satisfying required language courses).
-In satisfying their foreign language requirements, we submit the information to the registrar for processing.
+For passing one of our language waiver tests (placed beyond all 200 levels of a language), students who have a foreign language requirement for their major or minor will instead receive a foreign language waiver.
+Except for Global Affairs and Foreign Language majors, this will satisfy all foreign language requirements.
+In satisfying foreign language requirements, we submit the information to the registrar for processing.
 Therefore, our waiver tests are not for students who do not have a foreign language requirement.

 You are permitted to take each language waiver test only one time